kali-linex/linex/Documentation/dev-tools/kgdb.rst

 Two machines are required for using kgdb.
 One of these machines is a development machine and the other is the target machine.
 The kernel to be debugged runs on the target machine.
-The development machine runs an instance of gdb against the vmlinux file which contains the symbols (not a boot image such as bzImage, zImage, uImage...).
+The development machine runs an instance of gdb against the vmlinex file which contains the symbols (not a boot image such as bzImage, zImage, uImage...).
 In gdb the developer specifies the connection parameters and connects to kgdb.
 The type of connection a developer makes with gdb depends on the availability of